MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Returns:
 * Result (array) - Returns an array of audio file information.
 Each item in the array contains the following:
    * Name (string) - The name of the audio file.
+   * userAddedAsset (boolean) - If true, the audio file was added by the user.
+If false, the file is one of Misty's default audio files. **Note:** `GetListOfAudioClips` should always return false.

+### GetListOfAudioFiles
+Lists all audio files (default system files and user-uploaded files) currently stored on Misty.

+Arguments:
+* None

+Returns:
-   * Duration (double) - The length of time the audio file will play.
+* Result (array) - Returns an array of audio file information.
+Each item in the array contains the following:
-   * Location (string) - The location of the file in the file directory.
+   * Name (string) - The name of the audio file.
-   * User Added Asset (boolean) - True or false.
-If true, the file was added by the user.
-If false, the file is one of Misty's default audio files.
+   * userAddedAsset (boolean) - If true, the file was added by the user.
+If false, the file is one of Misty's system audio files.

 ### SaveAudioAssetToRobot